Dipankar-Kumar-Singh/AIT_MESS_Telegram_Bot/README.md

 - Node.js: A JavaScript runtime environment that enables server-side execution of JavaScript code.
 - npm: A package manager for installing and managing project dependencies.

+## Backend Communication

+The College Mess Querying Telegram Bot utilizes the long polling method for backend communication.
+In this approach, the main server will be Telegram's own server, which maintains a long queue to process messages by default.
+The bot's own server is responsible for handling incoming requests and processing them accordingly.
+This setup ensures efficient and reliable communication between the bot and Telegram users.

+## Continuous Integration and Deployment

+To streamline the development process, this project has leveraged GitHub Actions for continuous integration and deployment (CI/CD).
+A GitHub Actions workflow has been set up to automatically build and deploy the bot from any push to the main branch.
+This allows for smooth and automated deployment to a Virtual Private Server (VPS) or other hosting environment.

 ## Contributing

 Contributions to the College Mess Querying Telegram Bot project are welcome!
 If you find any issues or have suggestions for improvement, please feel free to submit a pull request or open an issue.